iolevel/wpdotnet-woocommerce/README.md

 See [PeachPie](https://www.peachpie.io/) for more details, and consider supporting us on [Patreon](https://www.patreon.com/pchpcompiler) 😊

+## Sample App

+See the `app` folder with minimal ASP.NET Core application.
+It references WpDotNet package and WooCommerce project.

+The sample app requires you to start MySql by yourself, port 3306, having database `wordpress`.

 ## How to use WooCommerce on .NET?

 > TBD